Remortgage Guides

 Read guide →

-An early repayment charge (ERC) is a fee your lender charges if you pay off your mortgage or switch to a new deal before...
+An early repayment charge (ERC) is a fee your mortgage lender charges if you repay more than your annual overpayment...

 Read guide →